 At $125 per person pre-tax and tip (for both adults and children ages 3+), it’s a spendy experience in another league entirely than other character meals.
 It’s open 8:00 am until 11:00am Thursday through Monday.
 The meal includes gifts and premium activity experiences in the price, so it’s a bit misleading to compare it directly to the other character meals since it offers more for the price.

-Some travel agencies used to sell discounted character meal vouchers, but sadly those have been discontinued in 2019 across the board.
+Some travel agencies used to sell discounted character meal vouchers, but sadly those have been discontinued across the board.
 But remember that you can always save on your overall Disney vacation costs by purchasing park tickets or a vacation package from Trips With Tykes partner Get Away Today.
 That will certainly help free up a little cash in your budget to afford a character meal!
 (Use promo code TYKES10 for an extra $10 off all package stays of 2 nights or more.)
-Find out my other money-saving Disneyland tips.
+Check out out my other money-saving Disneyland tips.

 2. In-park or out?

 If you are dining out-of-the park, you won’t need a park ticket that day to have a Disney experience.
 For that reason, I often schedule a character meal in a hotel location on my arrival or departure day when I already might not be purchasing a park ticket for just a partial day.
 This strategy allows my family to make better use of our park days and also potentially to save money by purchasing tickets for fewer days in the parks.

-Plaza Inn in Disneyland park is the only character dining experience where a park ticket is required, so your choices of out-of-park options in the on-property hotels are pretty extensive.
+Plaza Inn in Disneyland park is currently the only character dining experience where a park ticket is required, so your choices of out-of-park options in the on-property hotels are pretty extensive.

 3. What time of day?

-All of the character meals in Disneyland offer breakfast.
-Since the early morning breakfast hours can be valuable park time when lines are shortest, however, I highly recommend a non-breakfast option to a lot of guests if you are an early-morning ride fan.
+All of the character meals in Disneyland at least offer breakfast.
+Since the early morning breakfast hours can be valuable park time when lines are shortest, however, I often recommend a non-breakfast option to a lot of guests if you are an early-morning ride fan.